oseintow/laravel-shopify/README.md

 # Laravel Shopify

-Laravel Shopify is a simple package which helps to build robust integration into shopify.
+Laravel Shopify is a simple package which helps to build robust integration into Shopify.

 ## Installation